Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 Branches, like these crab apples, are an easy way to bring nature into your home for fall

 The branches and foliage are again examples of the beautiful colors we see outside during the autumn months.
-My favorites to bring indoors include sugar maple, Japanese maple, crab apple, oak, anything with berries and if you’re looking for something with a pretty flower – Rose of Sharon.
+My favorites to bring indoors include sugar maple, Japanese maple, crab apple, oak, anything with berries and if you’re looking for something with a pretty flower – Rose of Sharon or marigolds.

 Just remember if you have small kids that berries can be poisonous and a potential choking hazard.